 - If any vehicles were towed from the scene.

 - If anyone refused to be treated for injuries after the crash.

 - If anyone admitted wrongdoing after the accident.

 - Seek medical help.
-Even if you feel fine after your accident, you could have a serious or potentially-fatal injuries.
+Even if you feel fine after your accident, you could have serious or potentially-fatal injuries.
 Internal injuries might not be visible after your accident.
-Other injuries like whiplash might take several days to appear after an That's why it's critical that you seek immediate medical attention and schedule a follow-up appointment with your doctor.
+Other injuries like whiplash might take several days to appear after an accident.
+That's why it's critical that you seek immediate medical attention and schedule a follow-up appointment with your doctor.

 - Contact our law firm.
 The Law Offices of Mark E. Salomone can help you explore all the legal options available to you.